What is MCRide?

 |Base Fare||First 5 Miles||Each Additional Mile|

-For example, a 7-mile one-way trip from Woodstock to Crystal Lake will cost $2.50.
+For example, a 7-mile one-way trip for a general public rider will cost $3.00.

 Where Can I Ride?

-All individuals are eligible for travel to and from the following locations (green areas, do not need to be contiguous):
+All individuals (general public) are eligible for travel to/from/within the following locations (these are the green areas on the map and do not need to be contiguous):

 - City of Crystal Lake